luispmenezes/jacent/README.md

-# oneHop
+# Jacent

-A clean, cerebral "+1" merge puzzler built with PhaserJS 3, TypeScript, and Vite.
+A clean, cerebral "+1" merge puzzler built with Phaser 3, TypeScript, and Vite.

 ## Game Overview

-**Jacent** is a minimalist merge puzzle game where you reduce a grid of numbered tiles to a single tile by strategically merging tiles that differ by exactly 1.
+**Jacent** is a minimalist merge puzzle game where you reduce a grid of numbered tiles to a single tile by strategically merging tiles that differ by exactly 1 and sit within one-square proximity.

 ### Core Rules